The Weeknd

 • February 16, 1990

-• The alt R&B singer was born Abel Tesfaye in Scarborough, Toronto, Ontario, Canada, where he would be raised mostly by his grandmother as his single mother worked often to support them.
+• The Weeknd was born Abel Tesfaye in Scarborough, Toronto, Ontario, Canada, where he was raised mostly by his grandmother as his single mother worked to support them.
 From his Ethiopian grandmother, he learned his first language: Amharic.

 • According to producer Jeremy Rose, The Weeknd started as a project between himself and Tesfaye, but they parted ways just before Tesfaye's popularity exploded.
 He explained to Vice: "He was pushing for some things I didn't want to do, and it got to the point where he wouldn't respect my opinion.
 He wanted me to produce for him without any of my input."

 • One of his first fans was fellow Canadian artist Drake, who shared some of the tracks an unknown Weeknd posted to YouTube in December 2010.
-Drake would become a frequent collaborator and was the only guest performer on the singer's debut album, Kiss Land.
+Drake would become a frequent collaborator and was the only guest performer on The Weeknd's debut album, Kiss Land.

-• Before his debut LP, he earned his critical acclaim through the release of three mixtapes - House of Balloons, Thursday, and Echoes of Silence - with some calling him the greatest musical artist since Michael Jackson.
+• Before his debut album, he earned critical acclaim (and comparisons to Michael Jackson) from three mixtapes: House of Balloons, Thursday, and Echoes of Silence.

-• He had a feud with R&B singer The-Dream, who publicly accused The Weeknd of copying his style.
+• In 2012 he had a feud with R&B singer The-Dream, who publicly accused The Weeknd of copying his style.

 • The Weeknd had barely left his hometown until he hit the age of 21.
 "I'd never left Toronto," he told Complex in 2012.
 "I'd driven to Montreal, but I'd never been on a plane before two or three years ago."